systemd/systemd/docs/CODING_STYLE.md

 - structs in `PascalCase` (with exceptions, such as public API structs), variables and functions in `snake_case`.

-- The destructors always deregister the object from the next bigger object, not the other way around.

 - To minimize strict aliasing violations, we prefer unions over casting.

-- For robustness reasons, destructors should be able to destruct half-initialized objects, too.

 - Do not issue NSS requests (that includes user name and host name lookups) from PID 1 as this might trigger deadlocks when those